-This blog article summarises the main points from a LinkedIn Live with Lisette Sutherland (Collaboration Superpowers, Author of Work Together Anywhere) about what we need to consider in our virtual work.
+This blog article summarises the main points from a LinkedIn Live with Lisette Sutherland (Collaboration Superpowers, Author of Work Together Anywhere) and Barbara Covarrubias Venegas (Founder #virtualspacehero) about what we need to consider in our virtual work.

-What are important aspects for seamless online collaboration?
+What are the important aspects of seamless online collaboration?

 Now that we are forced to work remotely, there is no way to escape.
-What we see in many organisations is that people are working even harder than they would do at the office and, actually overworking and burnout is an important issue organisations need to look at.
+What we see in many organisations is that people are working even harder than they would do at the office and, actually overworking and burnout are important issues organisations need to look at.
 Remote workers are working app.
-30% more than their office counterparts, and the manager’s trust issue of course causes tremendous frustration inside teams.
+30% more than their office counterparts and the manager’s trust issue of course causes tremendous frustration inside teams.

-Trust is one of the basic pillars for remote work and therefore we recommend to follow these trust building guidelines.
+Trust is one of the basic pillars of remote work and therefore we recommend following these trust-building guidelines.
 Opt for:

-Reliability: means you rely the work will get done
+Reliability: means you rely on the work will get done

 Consistency: means you are doing what you say you are going to do in constant high quality

 If the team feels that their manager has got their back, then they are likely to give more.
-As a leader it is important to set up an environment where people know they are going to be supported when needed.
-Discuss with the team how they are going to work together, so that all the members will have a concordance and commitment on their ways of working.
+As a leader, it is important to set up an environment where people know they are going to be supported when needed.
+Discuss with the team how they are going to work together so that all the members will have concordance and commitment to their ways of working.

 - Team communications: